JamesDanielOReilly/ML-Image-Denoising/README.md

-# Machine Learning Inference
+# Machine Learning: Inference
+A repository for the second coursework in my third year Machine Learning unit at the University of Bristol.
 I received a result of 80% for this coursework.
-My main contributions were in questions 1, 3, and 7.
-Included in this repository is the final report for the project, as well as the python code for the coursework in a .ipynb file.
+Both the final report and the python code are included, in .pdf and .ipynb files, respectively.